tytydraco/yessleep/out/I_just_escaped_from_my_home_and_family_I_dont_know_what_to_do.md

 The car went in the same direction that I was previously running to, so I just waited.
 When the car came back, I saw dad’s face, and he seemed way less nice and kind than how I knew him.
 When the car passed me, I started running again.
 I ran for like, 20, or 25 minutes when I found another road.
 It was bright and loud, they were all sorts of vehicles, big lights that almost hurt my eyes as the sun was coming down.
 I was shocked by everything that I saw.
 I always thought these kinds of roads were way further our home.

 I must have been standing there for a full minute when a small car pulled up.
 The door opened and a young woman who must have been 25 years old asked me if I was okay and if I needed a ride.
 I didn’t know what to say, as far as I knew “anyone who seemed to be nice just wanted to get something out of you”.
 I hesitated, even thinking about going back to the house like nothing happened.
 Then I heard mom.
 She was screaming in the megaphone, she seemed not so far.
-All I heard was her voice, she sounded completely enraged, saying “Julie come back here you little slut”.
+All I heard was her voice, she sounded completely enraged, saying “Julie come back here you little bitch”.

 I jumped in the car without a word, and they started the car.
 They were three, two girls and one boy.
 They asked me if I was okay, if I had a phone, some family to contact.
 I just kept saying no, I didn’t know what to do now.
 After 30 minutes during the which I kept looking behind us to see if I saw Dad’s car, I just explained to them that I needed to go away from here.
 They seemed scared by that and proposed that they called the cops, to wich I said no. They ended up leaving me to my request in a small city/town where we passed.
 Before saying goodbye, one of the girl gave me some money, I didn’t know if it was a lot, mom and dad never taught us how money worked specifically so I didn’t know the value of what she gave me.